 Due to the large number of applicants in our pool, we are not able to offer application counseling.
 We suggest you seek advice from a counselor or pre-health adviser at your undergraduate institution.

-The School of Dentistry has removed minimum GPA and DAT score admissions requirements for the 2019-20 admissions cycle.
+The School of Dentistry has removed minimum requirements for GPA and DAT scores.
 Candidates are encouraged to explore our class information to get a sense of the profile of successful applicants.
 The UCSF Dentistry Admissions Committee employs holistic review in selecting the incoming class, and thoroughly evaluates a candidate’s academic preparedness, community engagement, and fit for the institution and profession of dentistry.

-All applicants who have submitted a complete application will be fully evaluated for admission.
+All applicants who submit a complete application will be fully evaluated for admission.

 Completed applications will be reviewed on a rolling basis.
 Those who are selected to move forward in the process, will be invited for an on-campus interview.
 Interviews take place between September and January.

 The School of Dentistry takes a holistic approach to our admissions process.
 Our Admissions Committee considers all aspects of the application, including academic background and ability, motivation for a dental career, and the potential for future success in the program and dentistry indicated by past achievements and present commitments.
 Other major factors include an applicant's desire to practice in a medically underserved community and an applicant's performance in an in-person interview.
 The school welcomes applicants from all economic, social and cultural segments of society, and is committed to increasing the number of professionals from underrepresented minority groups.

 Students must complete a range of prerequisite coursework in order to be eligible for the DDS program.
 Some of these requirements may be satisfied with AP or IB tests.

 How to Apply

 In addition to the application, students should plan to send in transcripts, letters of recommendation, DAT scores and application fees.